 - Large capital outlays consume cash flow.
 Most noteworthy, this is the same cash flow our dividends are paid from.

 - Current valuations are high.
-Especially relevant, U.S. utilities currently have historically high price to earnings ratios averaging 22 times earnings.
+Especially relevant, U.S. utilities currently have a historically high price to earnings ratios averaging 22 times earnings.

 - Higher Interest Rates.
 Most of all, impacts from higher rates can include: